torrejonv/teranode/docs/architecture/architecture.md

 4. **Subtree Validation**: The Block Validation Service validates the subtrees it receives.
 This involves checking the transactions within the subtree against the network's rules and ensuring they are correctly formed and that their inputs are valid and unspent (verified by the UTXO Lookup Service).
 Once validated, the status of the subtree is updated, marking it as eligible for inclusion.
    * Note - If a subtree is not valid, it is discarded and not included in the block.
-If a subtree is valid, it is stored for later use in block assembly.
+If a subtree is valid, it is stored for later use in both block validation, and in block assembly to clean up transactions and prepare for the next block template.

 5. **Block Assembly**: The Block Assembly Service compiles block templates consisting of subtrees.
 These templates are pre-blocks that the node miner service will use to create a full block.
 Once a hashing solution has been found, the block is broadcasted to all other nodes for validation.